 It comes with Full HD native resolution but that’s to be totally expected in this price range.

 The contrast ratio of 15,000:1 is certainly not its most impressive spec but it’s decent.

 There are a bunch of picture modes: 3D, Cinema, Game, Game Bright, ISF Day, ISF Night, User, Vivid.

 There’s only vertical keystone correction, no horizontal one.
+And no lens shift.